axonweb3/axon-docs/docs/devops/hardfork.md

 # Hardfork

-## introduction

-Currently, Axon has only one hardfork named `Andromeda`.
-The name of the hardfork is derived from one of the 88 constellations, and in the future, names will continue to be chosen based on the [order of the constellations](https://en.wikipedia.org/wiki/IAU_designated_constellations#List).
-After enabling `Andromeda`, validators are allowed to modify the `max_contract_limit` through [the system contract `0xffffffffffffffffffffffffffffffffffffff01`](https://docs.axonweb3.io/contract/system_contacts/#metadata).
+Axon empowers developers to initiate hardforks.
+The currently available hardfork, Andromeda, takes its name from one of the 88 constellations.
+The upcoming hardforks on Axon will follow [this order of the constellations](https://en.wikipedia.org/wiki/IAU_designated_constellations#List).

+When Andromeda is enabled, validators are allowed to modify the `max_contract_limit` through [the system contract `0xffffffffffffffffffffffffffffffffffffff01`](https://docs.axonweb3.io/contract/system_contacts/#metadata).
 If the hardfork is not activated, only the `max_contract_limit` is immutable, while other configs remain adjustable.
-Axon already has [hardfork test CI](https://github.com/axonweb3/axon/blob/f9974e62924693494476560316db9f70bc650b80/.github/workflows/hardfork_test.yml)  and [a test project available](https://github.com/axonweb3/axon-hardfork-test) for your reference.
+Axon provides a [hardfork test CI](https://github.com/axonweb3/axon/blob/f9974e62924693494476560316db9f70bc650b80/.github/workflows/hardfork_test.yml) and [a test project](https://github.com/axonweb3/axon-hardfork-test) for your reference.

-## Usage steps
+## Usage Instructions

-1. Build Axon from source code
+### 1. Build Axon from source code
+Start to build Axon from the source code using the following commands:

    ```bash
    cd $your_workspace